-In addition to call forwarding, there is also call diversion via FRITZ!Box.
-Use this kind of call diversion to divert calls to internal and external lines.
-See the section "Call Diversion" on page 76 for more information.
+In addition to call forwarding, there is also call diversion via the FRITZ!Box.
+Use call diversion to divert calls to internal and external lines.
+See the section "Call Diversion" on page 78 for more information.

 Do not activate both call forwarding and call diversion at the same time.